tanveerkarim/DESI-MMTSurvey/README.md

    * obj_abs_slits_lin.fits
    * obj_counts_qlook.fits

-2.
-In Binospec_DataProcessor/Tanveer/Specz_Extractor/scripts, there should exist a file called utils_spec1d.py that contains all the necessary functions to run this pipeline.
+2. /scripts/utils.py, contains all the necessary functions to run this pipeline.
+The original version was written by Jae Lee and the subsequent versions have been maintained by the current author.
 Update this script if you want to update the pipeline.
-In addition, there is a file called global_var.py that contains the global variables used throughout all the scripts.
+In addition, /scripts/global_var.py contains the global variables used throughout all the scripts.
 Import this file too to run the scripts.